Is it worth visiting Humla and Limi Valley Nepal?

 Humla Limi Valley Trek's Facts

-• Trek starting & Ending Point: Simikot,Humla
+Trek starting Point: Simikot, Humla

-• Trip Starting & Ending Point: Kathmandu
+Ending Point: Kathmandu

-• Type of Trip: Restricted/Protected Area Trek
+Type of Trip: Restricted/Protected Area Trek

-• Daily Walking time: 5 - 7 Hours
+Daily Walking time: 5 - 7 Hours

-• Maximum Altitude: 4,949 m, Nyalu La Pass
+Maximum Altitude: 4,949 m, Nyalu La Pass

-• Trek Grade: Moderate to Fairly Hard
+Trek Grade: Moderate to Fairly Hard

-• Accommodation availability: Tea House/Homestay/Camping
+Accommodation availability: Tea House/Homestay/Camping

-• Estimated Trip Duration: 15 to 21 Days
+Estimated Trip Duration: 15 to 21 Days

 1. Unique culture and lifestyle

-At lower altitude, you will come across small Hindu and Buddhist hamlets.
+At a lower altitude, you will come across small Hindu and Buddhist hamlets.
 Since the region is heavily influenced by Tibetan Bon culture, travelers also visit this region for spirituality.
 Throughout your trek, you will have an outlook on these varied cultures.

 2. Strolling through Buddhist monasteries

-You will visit the Rinchenling Monastery which is predominantin Limi, protected since the 14th century.
-Around the village of Tumkot, the Dhungkar Choezom monastery, can be really appreciated which is fundamental for the Sakya lineage of Tibetan Buddhism.
+You will visit the Rinchenling Monastery, which is predominant in Limi, protected since the 14th century.
+Around the village of Tumkot, the Dhungkar Choezom monastery can be really appreciated, which is fundamental for the Sakya lineage of Tibetan Buddhism.

 3. Majestic views of the mountains

-Mt Kanjirowa (6883 m), Saipal, Api Himal, Byas, Rishi and Kanti are the potential candidates that you are about to witness on your journey.
+Mt Kanjirowa (6883 m), Saipal, Api Himal, Byas, Rishi, and Kanti are the potential candidates that you are about to witness on your journey.

 4. Impressive landscapes

-The Limi Valley creates aesthetic appeal through its upward and downward slope.
+The Limi Valley creates aesthetic appeal through its upward and downward slopes.
 The general land structure of this region is perfectly suitable for hiking that takes you uphill and downhill along your trail.
-Some areas of this hike are desolate and rocky.
-Sometimes you will walk through rough terrain and dry land as well.

-From green pastures with the wild river flowing down to barren rocks, trekking to Limi Valley definitely should be on your wishlist!
+From green pastures with the wild river flowing down to barren rocks, trekking to the Limi Valley definitely should be on your wishlist!

 5. Home of the varied flora and fauna

-The region has a diverse variation of vegetation and wildlife.
+The region has a diverse variety of vegetation and wildlife.
+Some living in the wilderness are:

 6. View of impressive rivers and lakes

-Besides these rivers, you will have the opportunity to see the sacred Lake Manasarovar located in Tibet from two places; either from Lapcha Syar (4,900 m) or from Nyalu Lu Pass (4,949 m).
+Besides these rivers, you will have the opportunity to see the sacred Lake Manasarovar located in Tibet from two places: either from Lapcha Syar (4,900m) or from Nyalu Lu Pass (4,949m).

 You can also rent a truck in Lapcha Syar to see the panorama of Manasarovar.
-Lake Tshom Tsho, Lake Sheliman, etc. are some of the other lakes that you can explore on this trek.
+Lake Tshom Tsho, Lake Sheliman, etc., are some of the other lakes that you can explore on this trek.

 7. Crossing the Challenging High Altitude Passes

 Trek with stunning views and challenging passes is adventurous and has always been the number one choice of trekkers.
-Humla Limi valley offers you a challenging trek by crossing the two high altitude passes - Nara La Pass (4,620 m) and Nyalu La Pass (4,949m).
+Humla Limi valley offers you a challenging trek by crossing the two high altitude passes - Nara La Pass (4,620m) and Nyalu La Pass (4,949m).

 From this spot, you will be able to view thick forests, high mountains, flowing rivers and lakes, majestic waterfalls, different locals following their day-to-day activities, etc.